3 Ways on How to Join Two Roofs Together

 Joining Two Roofs with Different Heights

-The guide on how to join two roofs together in different heights is more or less similar to the steps on joining two roofs with similar pitch.
-The difference is only you have to fit rafter material or scrap or plywood at the back of the common rafter, in the section where both roofs meet.
+The guide on joining two roofs at different heights is more or less similar to the steps on joining two roofs with similar pitches.
+The difference is you only have to fit rafter material or scrap or plywood at the back of the common rafter in the section where both roofs meet.

 If the heights of the two roofs are different, but the plate heights are similar, then you have to cut the tail of the valley rafter.
 That way, both roofs’ sheathings are supported in the intersection area.